 Dr. Richards makes 1st trip to Yerevan, Armenia to train pediatric ophthalmologists in basic examination techniques, assist in development of pediatric ophthalmology clinics throughout Armenia and deliver equipment.
 He meets with the Chairman of Ophthalmology and Pediatric Ophthalmology at S.V.
 Malayan Ophthalmological Center in Yerevan and the Director of Armenian EyeCare Project, Dr. Nune Yeghiazaryan, to discuss problems in pediatric eye care and future planning.

-SEPT 2015 – Funds Translation of Online NICU ROP Training Program from Portuguese to English
+SEPT 2015 – Funds Translation of Online NICU ROP Training Program

+Phase 1 of translation of program from Portuguese into Russian.
 Phase 2 will involve translation of program from Portuguese into Russian.

 SEPT 2015 – Sends Two Moscow Neonatologists to Conference in Hungary

 Provides resources for two Moscow neonatologists (Dr. Prutkin and Dr. Balashova) to attend JENS: The First Congress of Joint European Neonatal Societies in Budapest, Hungary.

 SEPT 2015 – Develops Guidelines for Pediatric Ophthalmology Clinics throughout Armenia

 In cooperation with the Howard Karagheusian Foundation, ESI develops guidelines for the Organization of Pediatric Ophthalmology for clinics throughout Armenia.